OptMap: Geometric Map Distillation via Submodular Maximization: Conclusion

 \section{Conclusion}

-This work presented OptMap, a real-time geometric map distillation algorithm that can generate provably near-optimal representative distillation maps from large datasets of aligned scans.
-We propose multiple theoretical and algorithm innovations which both provide a means for quantifying informativeness in geometric maps, and allows for the efficient optimization of such maps.
-The novel submodular reward function Continuous Exemplar-Based Clustering (CEBC) effectively rewards informativeness in the form of map overlap with the ability to significantly reduce the size of input sets and improve computation time via the elimination of sequentially redundant elements.
-Dynamic reordering is a novel addition to streaming submodular maximization algorithms, which uses several developed approximation functions for CEBC to address multiple sources of input order bias.
-A parallel optimization and map loading scheme further reduces computation times, alongside multiple algorithmic innovations such as tight initial bounds and the ability to add position and time constraints.
-The results demonstrate the efficacy of CEBC and dynamic reordering across a range of custom LiDAR datasets, and the minimal computation times required by OptMap for summarizing large open-source datasets.
-We envision many practical applications of OptMap that utilize the ability to specify map position and density in order to enhance and enable robotic autonomy algorithms.
+This work presented OptMap, an online geometric map distillation algorithm that can generate provably near-optimal representative distillation maps from large LiDAR mapping datasets.
+We propose multiple theoretical and algorithmic innovations which provide a means for quantifying informativeness in geometric maps, and allows for the efficient optimization of such maps.
+The novel submodular reward function Continuous Exemplar-Based Clustering (CEBC) effectively rewards informativeness with the added ability to significantly reduce the size of input sets and improve computation time via the elimination of sequentially redundant elements.
+Dynamic reordering is a novel addition to streaming submodular maximization algorithms which uses multiple approximation functions for CEBC to address input order bias.
+Tight \emph{a priori} solution bounds further reduce computation time, and basic position and time constraints are introduced to make OptMap immediately useful to several applications including online change detection and multi-robot map sharing.
+The results demonstrate the efficacy of CEBC, dynamic reordering, and tight \emph{a priori} bounds across a range of custom and open-source LiDAR datasets.
+We demonstrate a practical application for OptMap in online change detection and envision several other similar novel capabilities that could be derived from OptMap.